-The idea of applying formal methods, that originated in the digital world, to analog systems was put forward in [48].
+The idea of applying formal methods, that originated in the digital world, to analog systems was put forward in [HHB02].
 This is an important step forward with respect to more traditional methods for the validation of analog circuit designs.
 A formal verification tool can, for example, ensure that a design satisfies certain properties for entire sets of initial states and continuous ranges of circuit parameters, something that cannot be done with simulation.

-To illustrate the approach, we describe a simple example of verification of an oscillator circuit, taken from [39].
-To verify properties of the (cyclic) behavior of such circuits, cyclic invariants have to be determined.
-To establish a cyclic invariant for a given set of initial states and ranges for the circuit parameters, one has to show that the circuit returns to a subset of those initial states, which implies the system will keep traversing the same states indefinitely.
+In [DDM04] and [GKR04], polyhedral approximations were successfully used in the verification of analog circuits.
+Here, we use a simple example, taken from [FKR06], on the verification of an oscillator circuit to illustrate the approach.7 To verify properties of the (cyclic) behavior of such circuits, cyclic invariants have to be determined.
+To establish a cyclic invariant for a given set of initial states and ranges for the circuit parameters, one has to show that the circuit returns to a subset of